TELUS-Emerging-IoT/Scc-DemoApplication/README.md

 https://github.com/TELUS-Emerging-IoT/TELUS-IoT-BG96-Firmware-Update

 ## Optional
-If you require a clean version of the demo applcation it can be downloaded from workspaces (watchdocs).
+If you require a clean version of the demo application it can be downloaded from workspaces (watchdocs).
 The scc-lib.zip contains the demo files.
 ![alt text](images/1Downloadzip.png)

 Unzip and move the folder to the Raspberry pi